rca(1) General Commands Manual rca(1)

 point formats.
 The maximum is the number of significant

-will select the system maxiumum.
+-1 will select the calculator's maxiumum.
 (Startup: 6)

 width (or bits) chooses the size of integers, in bits.

-(Startup: system maximum, likely 64).
+calculator maximum, likely 64).

 separators (or sep) toggles whether output will include